breezeight/nicola_blog/docs/dev/ansible.md

 #### \[JOB\] Execute a Module within a Task {#[job]-execute-a-module-within-a-task}

-“name”, is more of a description than a name.
+"name", is more of a description than a name.
 You can call this whatever you would like.

 | \--- \- hosts: droplets   tasks:     \- name: Installs nginx web server       apt: pkg=nginx state=installed update\_cache=true       notify:         \- start nginx |
 | :---- |

-The next key is “apt”.
+The next key is "apt".
 This is a reference to an Ansible module, just like when we use the ansible command and type something like:

 ansible \-m apt \-a 'whatever' all

-Format: “module: options”
+Format: "module: options"

 | \- name: Ensure python-ryu is installed  yum:      name: python-ryu      state: present |
 | :---- |

-In the above example we use yum module to install a package named ‘python-ryu’.
-The state is the action we are using on this package. so ‘present’ tells Ansible to make sure python-ryu installed in the system.
-There are additional states, as ‘latest’ which means ‘make sure latest package is installed’, so if you have python-ryu-1.0 installed in your system, but there is python-ryu-2.0 available, it will be updated.
-This is not the case for ‘state: present’, which simply cares on whether the package is installed or not.
+In the above example we use yum module to install a package named 'python-ryu'.
+The state is the action we are using on this package. so 'present' tells Ansible to make sure python-ryu installed in the system.
+There are additional states, as 'latest' which means 'make sure latest package is installed', so if you have python-ryu-1.0 installed in your system, but there is python-ryu-2.0 available, it will be updated.
+This is not the case for 'state: present', which simply cares on whether the package is installed or not.

 TIP: to see what states and other options available for yum module, use this command: **ansible-doc yum**